 Ben started working for Berrys’ at the age of 15, in the cellars of No.3, during his Christmas Holidays.
 After leaving school he went to Oddbins for a couple of years and then joined Berrys’ in 2001, in the London Shop moving into the Fine Wine Team in 2005.
 He has a passion for Bordeaux and Burgundy, but also enjoys wines from New Zealand.
 In his spare time he enjoys country pursuits and photography.

 Originally joining Berrys’ in 1997 working in the Heathrow Airport shop, Chris has also worked in our Internet and Telesales departments before joining the fine wine team in 2007.
 Chris’s great passion is for the wines of Italy, hosting dinners and wine schools on the subject, but he also admits to a soft spot for the great wines of Burgundy.

-Representing the 8th generation of the Berry family, Geordie has been our Business Development Manager in Hong Kong since 2008.
-Before this he spent two years as Cellar Manager for Berry Bros. & Rudd in London prior to working for a design consultancy handling UK and International strategies for five years, as well as working in magazine publishing for a while.
+Representing the 8th generation of the Berry family, Geordie, our Brand Director, previously worked as the company’s Business Development Manager in Hong Kong having spent two years as Cellar Manager for Berry Bros. & Rudd in London.

 After leaving university with a degree in Journalism Vicky became a Newspaper Reporter.
 After five years, Vicky decided to leave behind a life of parish council meetings and school fetes and move into PR, and it was The Vineyard at Stockcross – a five star hotel with a two Michelin star restaurant in Berkshire, which sparked Vicky’s passion for wine.
 Joining us as PR Executive in October 2004, Vicky now manages Berrys’ PR strategy for the UK and Hong Kong.